 Sticky Password Free and Premium Prices

-There’s both a free edition of Sticky Password and paid-for (premium) plans only.
-We think the latter are the better choice, and fortunately, these are competitively priced, and this level of security is well worth the small fee.
+What if you don't want to buy the service for your business?
+For individuals, Sticky Password offers both a free edition and a paid-for (premium) plan.
+We think the latter plan is the better choice, and fortunately, it is competitively priced, and comes with a level of security that's well worth the small fee.

 Sticky Password Free

 You can enjoy most of the benefits of Sticky Password on the Free plan, but you do miss out on a few crucial features.
 Chief among these is cloud sync and backup across multiple devices.

 In short, if you only wish to use a password manager on one device only, then Sticky Password Free is a perfectly good choice.
 However, most users will need to manage their logins between a laptop, phone and tablet, and it's worth spending a little money to ensure all your password details sync seamlessly between devices, no matter which you're using.

 A single user license for Sticky Password costs $29.99 per year, the same cost as adding one user to a Teams license.
 Out of the big names, this is matched only by NordPass.
 1Password and LastPass are more expensive than Sticky Password for annual licenses.

 Or, you can buy a lifetime license for $99.
 The lifetime licensing option is nice for users who plan on making a long-term commitment to Sticky Password — once they've used it for a little over three years, it's essentially free.